 If you are suffering from chronic nasal congestion, sleep apnea, or a deviated septum, you may be able to alleviate these issues with a turbinectomy.
-Board-certified plastic surgeon and nose surgery specialist Dr. Manish Shah at Shah Aesthetic Surgery in Denver, CO is highly skilled in this delicate inferior turbinate reduction surgery to decrease the size of the turbinates and reduce the resistance in the airway.
+Board-certified plastic surgeon and nose surgery specialist Dr. Manish Shah at Shah Aesthetic Surgery in South Denver is highly skilled in this delicate inferior turbinate reduction surgery to decrease the size of the turbinates and reduce the resistance in the airway.
 If you feel like your symptoms are caused by swollen turbinates, Dr. Shah can create a customized treatment plan during your initial consultation.

 What are turbinates?